caiosabadin/notes/sass/tutorial.md

 }
 ```

-Extending is also a way to quickly implement the [the BEM methodology](http://getbem.com/naming/).

-The directive is distinctively advantageous to this situation, in that it assures that both the classes and their modifiers are going to share their styles, thereby saving the mark-up from the exaggerated number of classes that would otherwise be necessary in order to follow BEM.
+Extending is distinctively advantageous to the implementation of [the BEM methodology](http://getbem.com/naming/), in that ``@extend`` assures both the classes and their modifiers are going to share styles, thereby saving the mark-up from the exaggerated number of classes that would otherwise be necessary in order to follow BEM.

-Therefore, instead of giving as many classes as ``block block-lg block-lg-red`` to a HTML element, giving a single ``block-lg-red`` class would work, provided that the SCSS is written as below:
+Therefore, instead of giving as many classes as ``block block-lg block-lg-red`` to a HTML element, a single ``block-lg-red`` would work, provided that the SCSS is written as below:

 ```scss
 @charset 'utf-8';